oloBion/Retip/README.md

 For you will be simple as type “getCD”.
 Depending on your library length and your PC it will take few minutes to several hours.
 There is a counter to visualize the progress.
 It’s possible that the return table have less compounds respect the one you have start with.
 This is because some of yours smile code is not well formatted or for some compounds CDK is not able to calculate chemical descriptors.
 It’s a pity but in real life happens that you have to leave behind even your favorite compound.
 If happens with most of compounds check SMILES, or better use Pubchem interchange service to get good working SMILES for your library.
 Remember: clean your SMILES from salts and metal containing compounds before starting Retip to avoid cavities.
+You can use for this purpose ChemAxon standardizer, for example.

 ```{r, collapse = TRUE, comment = "#>",eval = FALSE}